marimigu/PackScape/README.md

 4. Spakowana paczka znajdzie się w release/, a logi w backup/.

+## Usage

+1. Place the scenery directory in the project folder.

+2. Run the main script:

+> python main.py

+3. Follow the prompts in the terminal.

+4. The zipped package will be located in release/, and the logs will be located in backup/.

 ## Pomysły na rozwój
 - Obsługa niestandardowych lokalizacji DSFTool
 - Sprawdzanie brakujących tekstur